jeffdesign/Festival---Who-s-playing/README.md

 Want to make configurations to the ajax script?
 Go to main.js

 Want to make configurations to the youtube api?
-Go to app.js
+Go to app.js (Code by Mio Rogvall)

 ## API